miracum/recruit/src/list-next/RecruIT.FhirConstants/README.md

 context wouldn't resolve during `docker build`.

-`io.github.diz-uker.ig-codegen-core` is only needed at generation time, not at compile/runtime - it's a `PackageReference` of the `Generate` console project (see `Generate/Generate.csproj`), not of this library itself, so it doesn't end up on `RecruIT.List`'s dependency graph.
+`io.github.diz-uker.ig-codegen-core` is only needed at generation time, not at compile/runtime - it's a `#:package` reference of `Generate/Program.cs`, a standalone [file-based app](https://aka.ms/dotnet/file-based-apps) (no `.csproj` of its own), not of this library itself, so it doesn't end up on `RecruIT.List`'s dependency graph.
 The generated code does carry one real runtime dependency, though: `Hl7.Fhir.R4` - the `ScreeningListType`/`EligibilityObservationCategory` enums' `Coding()` accessors return a `Hl7.Fhir.Model.Coding`, and `Extensions.ScreeningListBelongsToStudy(...)` returns a